Estimated reading time: 6 minutes

 Activities you need to check out when you are going to Shanghai

-The world’s most populous city, Shanghai, is one of China’s greatest economic and cultural centers.
-It is also a gate between the east and the west where both cultures meet.
-Shanghai is full of things to do and it is very difficult to get bored there!
+Shanghai, which has more people than any other city in the world, is one of China’s most important economic and cultural hubs.
+It is also a gate between the east and the west, where both cultures meet.
+Shanghai is full of things to do, and it is very difficult to get bored there!
 Here is a small list of things that the city has to offer.

 1. Huangpu River Cruise

 The mother river of Shanghai, Huangpu River, divides the city into the west bank called Puxi and the east bank called Pudong.
 Puxi is the “old city” with its traditional style housing, crowded streets and historical buildings.
 In Pudong, things are completely the opposite as it is more Western style and most of the buildings have been built within the past 25 years.
 Great way to see the main attractions on both sides is to take a cruise along the beautiful Huangpu River.
 Depending on the cruise, you can see, for example, the Bund, Waibaidu Bridge and the oldest park in Shanghai, Huangpu Park, on the west bank, and the Oriental Pearl TV Tower, Jin Mao Tower and many other skyscrapers on the east bank.

 There are several cruise options to choose from depending on your interests.
 Some of the boats are modern while some of them are decorated in a traditional Chinese style.
 Tour lengths vary from 30 minutes to several hours.
 It is also possible to take a cruise during night time so you can see all the wonderful lights of Shanghai reflected on the river surface.